taherelsheikh/readme/README.md

 ### Getting started

-* Download and install Jupyter notebook and make sure you downloaded all the required packages **requirements.txt** file.
-Only if your intrested in running the notebook.
+* Download and install Jupyter notebook
+* Make sure you downloaded all the required packages **requirements.txt** file
 * You can also just use the HTML file to see an non-interactive version of the project

 ### Files included